 The Alpena Marina is recognized as one of few full service marinas in the region.
 The Marina provides for primary access for boats off of Lake Huron boarding the Thunder Bay River.
 Adjacent uses include neighboring Bay View Park to the south of the Marina.
 Bay View Park is one of the largest City Parks providing for a multi-use year round park with events.
 The Bi-Path intersects portions of Bay View Park to the southeast of the marina and runs along harbor street.
 To the north of the Marina is a city owned wastewater treatment facility.
 The surrounding area prevents any expansion to the north due to the proximity of the water treatment facility.
-To the south of the Marina does offer possible expansion of facilities and has Bay View Park users.
+To the south of the Marina does offer possible expansion of facilities and has Bay View Park which has youth playground facilities and has been the discussion of additional proposed restrooms facilities for Bay View Park users.
 The Marina pier located at the southeasterly end of the marina provides for a panoramic view of Lake Huron and Thunder Bay.